lordpansar/lordpansar.github.io/_posts/2018-10-17-no-test-available-nunit.markdown

 ---
 I was following a tutorial for NUnit testing frameworking, but my tests wouldn't run.

-I recieved the follow error messages:
+I received the follow error messages:

 {% highlight c# %}
 System.IO.FileNotFoundException: